ChristianGleitzman/ChristianGleitzman/README.md

 # Welcome to my Github Profile

-I am a student currently in a gap year, with an avid interest in computer science, especially software engineering.
-I am excited to be using this year to gain hands-on experience and improve my skills in these areas before pursuing a degree in computer science.

 ## Skills and Experience

 - Proficient in Python and SQL
 - Experience with working with a wide range of python libraries such as PyQt and Pygame
-- Learning data analysis and visualization using tools such as Pandas and Matplotlib
+- Experimented with data analysis and visualization using tools such as Pandas and Matplotlib
+- Knowledge of HTML, CSS and Javascript
 - Familiarity with version control systems such as Git and GitHub
 - Strong problem-solving and analytical skills